LaurenzMuessig/scaNpix/README.md

 ## 2. Parameters for rate maps.
 These are stored as a scalar MATLAB structure in _obj.mapParams_ (note that _obj.mapParams_ is a hidden property) and the default values are generated with _sapix.maps.defaultParamsRateMaps.m_ – again do not edit anything in there.
 You can edit these parameters on the fly when generating different kinds of rate maps.
-If you want to use your own custom values by default you should edit them within object and then save them to disk using _scanpix.helpers.saveParams(obj,‘maps’)_ to _PathOnYourDisk\+scanpix\files\YourFile.mat_.
-Then go and set _obj.params(‘myRateMapParams’)='PathToYourFile’_.
+If you want to use your own custom values by default you should edit them within object and then save them to disk using _scanpix.helpers.saveParams(obj,‘maps’)_ to _PathOnYourDisk/+scanpix/files/YourFile.mat_.
+Then go and set _obj.params(‘myRateMapParams’)='Path/To/Your/File’_.

 ### Full list: